-Copies of the reports are sent to the Medicines and Healthcare products Regulatory Agency, the Office of Fair Trading, the British Medical Association, the Royal Pharmaceutical Society, the Royal College of Nursing and the Editors of the BMJ, The Pharmaceutical Journal and the Nursing Standard.
+Copies of the reports are sent to the Medicines and Healthcare Products Regulatory Agency, the Office of Fair Trading, the Serious Fraud Office, the British Medical Association, the Royal Pharmaceutical Society, the Royal College of Nursing and the Editors of the BMJ, The Pharmaceutical Journal and the Nursing Standard.
 Copies are also available to anyone on request.